Cow milk protein sensitivity

 Most symptoms are of the gastrointestinal system, including abdominal pain, stools with blood and mucus, restlessness and sometimes failure of the baby to gain weight.
 Sometimes you may also see abdominal bloating and tenderness.

 A rare manifestation is a baby with proctocolitis, means inflammation in the anal area.
-The anus look like it has been through a bad thermometer check.
+The anus look like it has been through a bad thermometer check (see a picture here).
 This condition is managed in the same way as cow milk protein sensitivity.

 If I would have to give parents wondering if their baby is suffering from cow milk protein sensitivity one clue – it would be to look for mucus in the stools.
 In most cases in pediatrics, the color or smell of the stool does not have any significance, but the texture does.
 Mucus in the stools is a sign of colitis (inflammation in the intestine).
 The same with bloody stools.